 - No Prior Papers?

-This one’s very cute.
-It seems that every scientist who cries foul over a monetized idea appears to have… well, some sort of course, and/or certification program. - Trademarks?
+This one’s cute.
+It seems that every scientist who cries foul over a monetized idea appears to have… well, their own course, and/or certification program. - Trademarks?

-As for names and trademarks, apparently that’s common among academics and within the community.
+As for names and trademarks, apparently, that’s common among academics and within the community.
+See below!

 Tiny Habits®.